Try Transformer for Snowflake

 .
 A blank pipeline named New Pipeline < timestamp

-> opens in the canvas.If you have not saved your Snowflake account URL or credentials to your StreamSets account, the Snowflake Credentials dialog box appears.
+> opens in the canvas.If you have not saved your Snowflake account URL or credentials to your IBM StreamSets account, the Snowflake Credentials dialog box appears.
 Enter the following information to enable access to Snowflake.
-The information is validated, then stored in your StreamSets account for use with all of your subsequent connections.
+The information is validated, then stored in your IBM StreamSets account for use with all of your subsequent connections.

 Snowflake Credentials Property Description Snowflake URL Default Snowflake URL to use.
 For example: https://<yourcompany>.snowflakecomputing.com/